top of page

 What many people outside of Italy don’t realize is that early recipes for ragù alla Bolognese feature very little, if any, tomatoes!
 The first written recipe was published by Pellegrino Artusi in 1891.
 His version uses veal, pancetta, butter, onion, carrot, celery, flour, broth, salt, pepper, nutmeg and cheese—hardly a tomato-based sauce!

-Even today, it’s common for ragù in Bologna to be cooked without any tomato passata, adding only a small amount of tomato paste.
-In these cases, the ragù resembles a seasoned meat mince and less of a “sauce,” as most of us would recognize.
+Even today, it’s common for ragù in Bologna to be cooked without any tomato passata, adding only a small amount of tomato paste and using meat broth as a cooking liquid.

 All that being said, it’s becoming more and more common (even in Bologna) for tomato passata to be added into ragù alla Bolognese, especially when using the sauce to make lasagna (where some extra moisture is very useful).
 In light of this evolution, our recipe reflects the more modern, versatile approach.
 This ragù will cook the perfect lasagna, but is still amazing simply served with fresh pasta!